apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

 * Alternatively, you could keep your vectors in FLASH but in order to this, you would have to develop your own custom vector table.

-Second, you need to set the priority of your interrupt to *NVIC* to ``NVIC_SYSH_HIGH_PRIORITY`` using the standard interface:
+Second, you need to set the priority of your interrupt in *NVIC* to ``NVIC_SYSH_HIGH_PRIORITY`` using the standard interface:
 ``int up_prioritize_irq(int irq, int priority);``